What Is a Firewall and Why Is It Vital?

 A computer firewall is a security system, which can be either hardware or software-based.
 It monitors and controls incoming and outgoing network traffic.
 Its purpose is to safeguard the computer or network against unauthorized access and potential cyber threats.

-A firewall serves as a security device or software that creates a protective barrier between a reliable internal network and an untrusted external network, typically the internet.
+A firewall is a security device or software that creates a protective barrier between a reliable internal network and an untrusted external network, typically the Internet.
 It filters and controls network traffic, allowing only authorized and safe data packets to pass through while blocking or inspecting potentially harmful traffic.

 The three main types of firewalls are: